kimsejun2000/Microsoft-Defender-for-Cloud/Labs/Modules/Module-25-Defender-XDR-Integration.md

 - Ensure stable internet connectivity for downloading tools, interacting with Azure, and pulling Helm charts
 - Recommended: Keep all tools updated to their latest versions

-## Step 2: Deploying the Attack Simulation
+## Exercise 2: Deploying the Attack Simulation

 ### 2.1 Clone the GitHub Repository (Optional)